-What if you have "Extra Help" and coverage from an AIDS Drug Assistance Program (ADAP)?
+What if you have Extra Help and coverage from an AIDS Drug Assistance Program (ADAP)?
 What is the AIDS Drug Assistance Program (ADAP)?

 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
 Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Colorado Drug Assistance Program.
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
 If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 303-692-2716.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call the Colorado Drug Assistance Program at 303-692-2716 (TTY 711).